-Gary M. Huff - Mr. Huff (51) is CEO of LabCorp Diagnostics.
+Gary M. Huff - Mr. Huff (52) is CEO of LabCorp Diagnostics.
 Prior to becoming CEO, Huff served as the senior vice president of health systems and strategic alliances for LabCorp Diagnostics.
 Before joining LabCorp, he was the president and CEO of Baylor Miraca Genetics Laboratories (BMGL), a \$68 million precision medicine genetics and genomics company formed by Baylor College of Medicine and Miraca Holdings Inc. Before joining BMGL, Mr. Huff served as the executive vice president and chief operating officer of Solstas Lab Partners.
 Prior to Solstas, he was a senior executive for LabCorp.
 During his tenure, he held various leadership positions, including North Atlantic Division senior vice president, national toxicology vice president, associate vice president of sales and marketing operations, and executive director of business development for hospitals and strategic alliances.
 Mr. Huff started his career in the laboratory industry with Roche Biomedical Laboratories.
 He serves on the board of directors of the Alzheimer's Association - Western Carolina Chapter, and he is a graduate of Indiana University with a Bachelor of Arts in general studies/psychology and has been certified in Lean Six Sigma.
+Mr. Huff's employment with the Company terminated effective December 31, 2018.

-Lance V. Berberian - Mr. Berberian (55) has served as senior vice president and chief information officer since February 2014.
+Lance V. Berberian - Mr. Berberian (56) has served as senior vice president and chief information officer since February 2014.
 Prior to that, he served as chief information officer at IDEXX Laboratories, a global leader in diagnostics and information technology solutions for animal health and food and water quality, from May 2007 to January 2014.
 Mr. Berberian served as chief information officer and president of Kellstrom Aerospace Defense, a fully integrated supply chain firm, from January 2000 to April 2007.
 He also served as chief information officer of Interim Healthcare from September 1997 to January 2000.

-Edward T. Dodson - Mr. Dodson (64) has served as senior vice president and chief accounting officer since June 2005.
+Edward T. Dodson - Mr. Dodson (65) has served as senior vice president and chief accounting officer since June 2005.
 He also has served as the principal accounting officer since December 2014.
 Mr. Dodson, who has been a certified public accountant for 35 years, joined the Company in August 1997 as vice president and corporate controller and became senior vice president in June 2001.
 Prior to joining the Company in 1997, Mr. Dodson was a senior manager in the audit and consulting practice of KPMG LLP., where he worked for 17 years in that firm's Greensboro, North Carolina and Brussels, Belgium, offices.
+Mr. Dodson will retire from LabCorp effective April 1, 2019.

-F. Samuel Eberts III - Mr. Eberts (58) has served as senior vice president, chief legal officer, secretary, and chief compliance officer since January 1, 2009.
+F. Samuel Eberts III - Mr. Eberts (59) has served as senior vice president, chief legal officer, secretary, and chief compliance officer since January 1, 2009.
 Prior to that time, he served as senior vice president, and general counsel since August 2004.
 Prior to joining the Company, he was vice president, secretary, and general counsel of Stepan Company.
 Before joining Stepan Company, he was assistant general counsel for Cardinal Health Inc. from 1998 to 2001 and associate general counsel for Allegiance Healthcare Corporation (Allegiance Healthcare Corporation was purchased by Cardinal Health in 1998).
-Prior to that time, he was chief counsel of the Biotech North America division of Baxter International Inc.
+Prior to that time, he was chief counsel of the Biotech North America division of Baxter International Inc. Mr. Eberts retired from the Company effective February 15, 2019